Skip to main content

 Wait—our elements are sets?
 Yes, and this is perfectly fine!
 As we've said, elements can be anything: other sets included.
 When we have a "set of sets" we typically refer to it as a family or a collection of sets to avoid using the same word and over and over.

 The symbol \(\mathscr{P}\) is a curly “P”.
 It's fun to practice writing, but don't worry if you don't get it perfect; any curly capital “P” will do.
-(Same goes for the curly braces \(\{\) and \(\}\text{.}\) Lots of people have trouble writing them at first!)
+(Same goes for the curly braces \(\{\) and \(\}\text{.}\) Lots of students have trouble writing them at first!)

-In the following example we will calculate the power set of \(\{a,b,c\}\text{.}\) Before you open the example, try to write it down for yourself.
+In the following example we will calculate the power set of \(\{a,b,c\}\text{.}\) Before you read the example, try to write it down for yourself.
 What are all the possible groups of elements from that set?
-Remember there are two special ones you might forget (hint: reread the preceding theorems).
+Remember there are two special ones that students commonly forget at first (hint: reread the preceding theorems).

 Let \(A = \{a,b,c\}\text{.}\) Then

-\begin{equation*} \mathscr{P}(A) = \Big\{ \varnothing, \{a\}, \{b\}, \{c\}, \{a,b\}, \{a,c\}, \{b,c\}, A\Big\} \end{equation*}
+\begin{equation*} \mathscr{P}(A) = \Big\{ \varnothing, \{a\}, \{b\}, \{c\}, \{a,b\}, \{a,c\}, \{b,c\}, A\Big\}. \end{equation*}

 It is also correct to say